CondoMGT/Properly/README.md

 ## Contributing

-We welcome contributions to Condo Connect!
+We welcome contributions to Properly!
 Please follow these steps:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)